 If you’re ready for more examples like this and to take your research to the next level, you can either sign up for a free email newsletter service, or head over to my IlluminatiWatcher bookstore and pick which ever topic draws you in.
 I’ve got books on Star Wars, Rocky Horror Picture Show, Alice in Wonderland, the music industry, Ancient Aliens, and MUCH MORE!

-Isaac has been a featured guest on Dave Navarro’s “Dark Matter Radio,” Richard C. Hoagland’s “Other Side of Midnight”, SIRIUS/XM’s The All Out Show, The HigherSide Chats, Freeman Fly’s “The Free Zone”, Mark Devlin’s “Good Vibrations”, COMPLEX Magazine, and many more radio shows and podcasts.
+Isaac hosts the “Conspiracy Theories and Unpopular Culture” podcast as well as being the monthly Illuminati expert on BLACKOUT Radio.
+He has been a featured guest on Dave Navarro’s “Dark Matter Radio,” Richard C. Hoagland’s “Other Side of Midnight”, SIRIUS/XM’s The All Out Show, The HigherSide Chats, Freeman Fly’s “The Free Zone”, Mark Devlin’s “Good Vibrations”, VICE, COMPLEX magazine, and many more radio shows and podcasts.
 His fresh perspective and openly admitted imperfections promotes the rational approach to exploring these taboo subjects and conspiracy theories.